sunchong137/sunchong137.github.io/_pages/about.md

 boxes, but also made me re-examine my role as a computational scientist.

 My long-term goal is to build a computational ecosystem illustrated below.
-I will focus on identifying and designing the best numerical tools for various chemical systems, and incorporate generative models to support *de novo* design of functional molecules and materials.
+I will focus on identifying and designing the best numerical tools for various chemical systems, and incorporate generative models to support *in silico* design of functional molecules and materials.
 In particular, I will push the discovery of renewable energy and quantum materials, which in turn will support the hardware development.
 With this **spiraling growth**, I anticipate a stable computational ecosystem in the near future.